4Mo·

 🛡️ Defense & Hypersonic

-Niobium is essential for hypersonic weapons and modern defense systems because it can withstand extreme thermal loads.
-The sources show that niobium used for critical defense applications applications and that the US government is actively investing in niobium productionto secure the supply.
+Niobium is essential for hypersonic weapons and modern defense systems because it can withstand extreme thermal stresses.
+Sources indicate that niobium is used in critical defense applications and that the U.S. government is actively investing in niobium productionto secure the supply.

 Typical users: